PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 of frustration.

-* Use error messages to indicate the source of the problem while providing enough information for the user to fix it.
+* Use error messages to indicate the source of the problem while providing enough information for the user to troubleshoot it.
 When possible, make it clear what the user should do next.

 * Include diagnostic information when appropriate.
 If an occurred at a single point in an array operation, including the coordinates of